 • Small class size limited to 20 dancers to foster community-building and allow for individual attention from the instructors.

-• 4-week prep plan created by physiotherapist Chloe Rowlatt and access to the DPUK Studio platform for the duration of the plan.
+• Exercise prep plan created by physiotherapist Chloe Rowlatt to get you ready in the weeks leading up to the intensive, and access to the DPUK Studios platform for the duration of the plan.

 • Welcome kit with surprise goodies.